 1. Decide how long you want the trees to last and how soon you want shade.
-Faster growing trees might deliver a greater amount of shade sooner.
-However, species such as oak trees could have a more moderate growth pattern and be more likely to live for at least one hundred years.
-Because their wood is stronger, they will also be less vulnerable to elemental damage, such as from rain and snow storms.
-This also makes them good for planting around children's play areas, such as sandboxes and swing sets.
+Faster growing trees might deliver a more significant amount of shade sooner.
+However, oak trees could have a more moderate growth pattern and be more likely to live for at least one hundred years.
+Because their wood is more potent, they will also be less vulnerable to elemental damage, such as rain and snowstorms.
+That makes them suitable for planting around children's play areas, such as sandboxes and swing sets.

-2. Choose the location in the garden or landscape where the tree will be located.
+2. Choose the location in the garden or landscape where the tree will be.
 Keep in mind that it should be where trees will provide the most sun protection.
 Usually, this is the southeast or southwest side of a dwelling.

-Many people position a tree near a large window, to help with reducing heating and cooling energy usage.
-It is also recommended to plant trees around the outside of an air conditioner to increase efficiency up to at least 10 percent.
+Many people position a tree near a large window to help with reducing heating and cooling energy usage.
+It is also recommended to plant trees outside an air conditioner to increase efficiency up to at least 10 percent.

 3. Examine various shade trees.
 Consider what qualities each tree can bring to the landscape, such as seasonal features, color, and texture.
 For instance, the shape of the leaves and their color.

 Some trees have larger leaves with a coarse texture that will produce a more dense shade.
-Finer leaves will require a thick layer to provide a cooling shade below them.
+More delicate leaves will require a thick layer to provide a cooling shade below them.

-Some examples might include Japanese red maple trees, for their graceful curves and layered branches that can be particularly beautiful in patio settings.
-Hearty oak trees can provide a large canopy with plenty of room for people underneath it.
+Some examples might include Japanese red maple trees for their graceful curves and layered branches that can be particularly beautiful in patio settings.
+Hardy oak trees can provide a large canopy with plenty of room for people underneath it.

-4. Consider trees with flowers, for winter berries or fall colors.
-However, also consider maintenance, since fallen leaves and flowers will need to be raked.
-Also, berries may sprout in the lawn under the tree.
+4. Consider trees with flowers for winter berries or fall colors.
+However, consider maintenance since fallen leaves and flowers need to be raked.
+Also, berries may sprout on the lawn under the tree.

-6. Purchase a tree that is growing in tree farm or nursery and 3 to 5 years old, such as red maple trees, for the easiest transplanting.
+6. Purchase a tree growing in a tree farm or nursery and 3 to 5 years old, such as red maple trees, for the easiest transplanting.